Declarative configuration for dynamic applications

 info

-This approach is handy for tools like Home Assistant or Zigbee2MQTT, but it can be applied to any app that writes to its config directory at runtime.
+This approach is handy for tools like Home Assistant or Zigbee2MQTT, but it can be applied to any application that writes to its configuration directory at runtime.

 Common use cases

-• Seeding a default configuration: Provide a known-good baseline before the app starts.
+- Seeding a default configuration: Provide a known good baseline before the application starts.

-• Merging secrets at startup: Inject credentials without committing them to Git.
+- Merging secrets at startup: Inject credentials without committing them to your Git repository.

-1. Store base files in a ConfigMap.
-Version-control the default configuration in your repo.
+- Store base files in a ConfigMap.
+Version control the default configuration in your repository.

-5. Start the main container.
-The application reads its configuration from the volume and runs as if it were preconfigured.
+- Start the main container.
+The application reads its configuration from the volume and runs as if it were already configured.

-This method keeps container images generic while still letting you define configuration in Git.
-It also preserves runtime-generated files, because the main container has write access to the shared volume.
+This method keeps container images generic while still letting you define configuration in Git repositories.
+It also preserves runtime generated files, because the main container has write access to the shared volume.

 Example implementations